metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

    ~/cylc-run/<suite-name>/log/job/<cycle-point>/<task-name>/<job-submission-no>/

-The :term:`job submission number` starts at 1 and increments each time a taks is re-run.
+The :term:`job submission number` starts at 1 and increments each time a task is re-run.

 .. practical::